agrawal-rohit/color-crunch/README.md

 The goal is to simplify and automate the process of creating color palettes for UI design through the use of nature-inspired algorithms.
 By providing a base color, these algorithms can generate a palette that complements it.
 Importantly, the generated colors adhere to the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/WAI/standards-guidelines/wcag/) color contrast standards, ensuring that the palettes are not only visually appealing but also practical for real-world applications.

 The system creates color palettes that start as basic design ideas.
 These ideas can then be adjusted to meet the specific needs and tastes of a particular project and its audience.
 The goal is for this system to encourage designers and developers to make digital experiences that look good and are easy to use for everyone.

-## Demo

-A live demo of the project can be found [here](https://color-palette-generation-using-natural-algorithms-px19u0mpg.vercel.app/).

 ## Methodology